Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Equilibrium analysis

-With this result, our analysis of road equilibria simplifies to that of single-typed traffic, with the autonomy level treated as a parameter.
-The next lemma, similarly to Theorem 4.1 of \cite{gomes2008behavior}, completely characterize the congestion patterns that can occur in road equilibria.
+\end{lemma} We defer the proof of the lemma to the appendix.
+With this, our path equilibria analysis simplifies to that of single-typed traffic, with the autonomy level treated as a variable parameter.
+The next lemma, similarly to Theorem 4.1 of \cite{gomes2008behavior}, completely characterizes the congestion patterns that can occur in cell equilibria.
+For this lemma, we consider the cell indices in a path to be increasing, where the cell immediately downstream from a cell $\cellidx$ has index $\cellidx\!+\!1$.

-\begin{lemma} Under Assumption \ref{assump:bottleneck}, if the demand on a road is less than the minimum capacity of its cells, they will be uncongested at equilibrium.
-Otherwise, a road with demand equal to the minimum cell capacity will have $\numnbcells$ equilibria.
-The set of equilibria has the following congested cells:
+\begin{lemma} Under Assumption \ref{asmp:parallel}, if the demand on a path is less than the minimum capacity of its cells, they will be uncongested at path equilibrium.
+Otherwise, a path with demand equal to the minimum cell capacity will have $\numnbcells$ possible path equilibria, corresponding to one of the following sets of congested cells, where $j$ is the index of the $\numnbcells$th cell: